Cool as Ice (Everybody Get Loose)

-"Cool As Ice (Everybody Get Loose)" is a song written by Vanilla Ice, Gail "Sky" King and Jennece "Princessa" Moore, and performed by American rapper Vanilla Ice featuring vocals from English model Naomi Campbell.
-Produced by Gail "Sky" King, it was released on September 24, 1991, via SBK Records as a single from the soundtrack to David Kellogg's film Cool as Ice.
+"Cool as Ice (Everybody Get Loose)" is a song written by Vanilla Ice, Gail "Sky" King and Jennece "Princessa" Moore, and performed by American rapper Vanilla Ice featuring vocals from English model Naomi Campbell.
+Produced by King, it was released on September 24, 1991, via SBK Records as a single from the soundtrack to David Kellogg's film Cool as Ice.
 The single peaked at number 81 on the Billboard Hot 100.